-A basketball half court, children’s play area, outdoor gym equipment, planter boxes, seating and shade structures are being considered by Newcastle City Council to activate an underused section of the Foreshore.
+A basketball half court, children’s play area, outdoor gym equipment, planter boxes, seating and shade structures are being considered by City Of Newcastle to activate an underused section of the Foreshore.

 The opportunity comes as a result of the construction of the hairpin bend for the recent Newcastle 500, which Council was previously intending to grass over.